 They rebuild Ersilia elsewhere.
 They weave a similar pattern of strings which they would like to be more complex and at the same time more regular than the other.
 Then they abandon it and take themselves and their houses still father away.

 Thus, when traveling in the territory of Ersilia, you come upon the ruins of the abandoned cities, without the walls which do not last, without the bones of the dead which the wind rolls away: spiderwebs of intricate relationships seeking a form.

 Making apparent links that are implicit within and among places, Calvino’s poetic evocation of urban life challenges me to reflect upon the ways in which I approach the world and its underlying structures.

-I am interested in pictures that slightly disorient the viewer, creating an ambiguous sense of time and place.
-Rather than documentary photographs, I think of my works as psychological portraits of places seen through the exacting gaze of the 8 × 10 inch large-format camera.
+I am interested in pictures that slightly disorient the viewer, creating a dreamlike sense of time and place.
+Rather than documentary photographs, I think of my works as psychological portraits of places seen through the gaze of the 8 × 10 inch large-format camera.
 This camera permits the lens to move independently of the film, allowing adjustments of perspective and focus to create images that are visually complex and immersive.
 The color negatives are drum scanned, color corrected, and printed at large scale to maximize the resolution and subtlety of the film.
 The images are not otherwise digitally manipulated or changed.